Last Updated:

 Route 11 PNG

-It was accepted into the National Register of Historic Places at the end of 2013.
+The Downtown Historic District was accepted into the National Register of Historic Places at the end of 2013.
 Thirty one of its buildings and structures were considered contributing resources.
 Attallas U.S. Post Office (c.
 1931) was already in the register, having been admitted in 1983.

 Attalla post office